 Can't find what you're looking for at the supermarket?
 We've put together a list some of Singapore's best wet markets and tips on how to shop them...

 Want to reduce your grocery bill while picking up goods that are box-fresh?
-Get up early, put on some kicks and prepare to haggle – we’re heading to the wet market!
-These pungent and produce-laden emporiums are not new, in fact they’re a Singapore institution that needs your support.
-But wet markets can be a bit daunting if you don’t know where to go and what to look for, so here’s a run down on a few of our favourite wet markets, some stalls to check out and some handy hints for getting the shop done:
+Get up early, put on some kicks and prepare to haggle – we’re heading to the wet markets in Singapore!
+These pungent and produce-laden emporiums are not new; in fact they’re a Singapore institution that needs your support.
+But Singapore’s wet markets can be a bit daunting if you don’t know where to go or what to look for.
+So, here’s a run-down on a few of our favourite wet markets and stalls in Singapore.
+Happy hunting!